Russia Plans Naval Base On Sudan's Strategic Red Sea

 Bashir first asked Russia to build a base along the Red Sea in 2017, due in part to concerns about the United States.

-Last month, the United States announced plans to remove Sudan from its state sponsors of terrorism list as part of diplomatic opening between Khartoum and Washington following Bashir’s ouster.
+Last month, the United States announced plans to remove Sudan from its list of state sponsors of terrorism as part of a diplomatic opening between Khartoum and Washington following Bashir’s ouster.

 Saudi Arabia and the United Arab Emirates are also major players in Sudan, providing much-needed financial aid to the new government.